DataDog/documentation/content/en/database_monitoring/setup_oracle/rac.md

 ## Setup

-Complete the following steps to enable Database Monitoring with your database:
+Complete the following steps to enable Database Monitoring:

 Configure the Agent for each RAC node by following the instructions for [self-hosted Oracle databases][7].